 Facebook CEO Mark Zuckerberg had recently announced that Facebook will be focusing on making their users time on Facebook more meaningful and well spent in 2018.
 The key focus for the announcement stems from research done which revealed the following:

-Watch the below video for more insight into how this will affect your page reach stats:
+Watch this video for more insight into how this will affect your page reach stats.

 As you know most brands utilise Facebook to promote their company and products but just like any form of advertising you have to pay for where you play.
 It has become extremely important now more so than ever that brands back up their organic content with paid for advertising.
 Not only will the paid for ads ensure that your brand is seen by your followers or potential followers but to some degree you can control who your content is seen by.
 But it’s not all doom and gloom, here are a few ways in which we can make these changes work for us.